lgatto/SC-ICS-Proposal/exercises.md

 get_x(4)
 ```

-a.
-It will produce an error (a reasonable guess because x isn't defined in the function)
+1. It will produce an error (a reasonable guess because x isn't defined in the function)
-b. `3`   (correct - it will find `x` defined in the global environment)
+2. `3`   (correct - it will find `x` defined in the global environment)
-c. `4`   (guessing from the value y  passed to the function)
+3. `4`   (guessing from the value y  passed to the function)

 ### Data types